 del self.cache[key]

-while self.current_size + size > self.capacity and .cache:
+while self.current_size + size > self.capacity and self.cache:

 oldest_key, (oldest_value, oldest_size) = .cache.popitem(last=)